geraldmc/torch-draft-final_project/README.md

 #### ACGAN

-i) `AC-GAN.ipynb`: the ACGAN notebook is used to train the generator/discriminator.
+i) `AC-GAN.ipynb`: used to train the generator/discriminator.
 This notebook requires a data file to be in the same directory as the notebook.
 The images should be stored using a `data/train/[class label]/` directory structure.
 In order to train the model on augmented data, first run the `DataAugmentation.ipynb`.
 The train data for augmented data is located in `data/train_dataaug/[class label]/`.
 The notebook will also save the generator model in `Model` folder.

 _Dependency for AC-GAN.ipynb_:  `acgan_network.py` in the same directory.